Shellfish Capital of the

 LUND, BC, CANADA

-The picturesque seaside village of Lund, BC, is located on the west coat of Canada, 128km north of Vancouver, on the Sunshine Coast.
+The picturesque seaside village of Lund, BC, is located on the west coat of Canada, 128km north of Vancouver, on Canada's Sunshine Coast.

-A village with about three hundred year-round residents, the population swells in the heat of summer as visitors boat, drive, or cycle here to enjoy Lund's charm and to access Desolation Sound Provincial Park, the Copeland Islands, Okeover Inlet, and tropical Savary Island.
+A village with about three hundred year-round residents, the population swells in the heat of summer as visitors boat, drive, or cycle here to enjoy Lund's charm and to access Desolation Sound Provincial Park, the Copeland Islands, Okeover Inlet, the sunshine Coast Trail, and tropical Savary Island.

 Sarah Point, 12km north of Lund, is the start of the 180km-long Sunshine Coast Trail which ends in Saltery Bay.
 With several access points and tributaries along its route, this scenic trail offers easy day hikes and free hut-to-hut hiking for multi-day trekks.